Rectal prolapse repair

 Rectal prolapse repair is surgery to fix a rectal prolapse.
 This is a condition in which the last part of the colon (called the rectum) sticks out through the anus.

-Rectal prolapse may be partial, involving only the mucosa.
-Or it may be complete, involving the entire wall of the rectum.
+Rectal prolapse may be partial, involving only the inner lining of the bowel (mucosa).
+Or, it may be complete, involving the entire wall of the rectum.

 Most surgical procedures for rectal prolapse are done under

 There are 3 basic types of surgery to repair rectal prolapse.
 Your surgeon will decide which one is best for you.

 For healthy adults, an abdominal procedure has the best chance of success.
 While you are under general anesthesia, the doctor makes a surgical cut in the abdomen and removes a portion of the colon.
 The rectum may be attached (sutured) to the surrounding tissue so it will not slide and fall out through the anus.
 Sometimes, a soft piece of mesh is wrapped around the rectum to help it stay in place.
 These procedures can also be done with laparoscopic surgery (also known as keyhole or telescopic surgery).

 For older adults or those with other medical problems, an approach through the anus (perineal approach) might be less risky.
 It might also cause less pain and lead to a shorter recovery.
-But with the perineal approach, the condition is more likely to come back (recur).
+But with this approach, the prolapse is more likely to come back (recur).

-Very frail or sick patients may need a smaller procedure that reinforces the sphincter muscles.
+Very frail or sick people may need a smaller procedure that reinforces the sphincter muscles.
 This technique encircles the muscles with a band of soft mesh or a silicone tube.
 This approach provides only short-term improvement and is rarely used.